HYF-Class19/home/student-bios/AzimaKai.md

 at `Hack Your Future`

-💞️ love to meditate and do yoga, and :coffee: for sure :smile:
+💞️ Love to meditate and do yoga, and :coffee: for sure :smile: